Veeam Backup Repositories

 Alternatively, you can use transparent data encryption (TDE) provided by Microsoft.
 Using TDE, you can encrypt database data with an encryption key, back up encrypted data with Veeam Plug-in, then restore data and decrypt using the same encryption key.
 To learn more about TDE encryption, see this Microsoft article.

-• Veeam Plug-in does not support backup operations targeted directly to object storage repositories configured as a simple backup repository or as an extent of a scale-out backup repository.
+- Veeam Plug-ins do not support backup operations to object storage added as a performance extent of a scale-out backup repository.

 Veeam Scale-Out Backup Repositories